 We handle personal injury cases from beginning to end.
 If the insurer will not offer a fair settlement, we are prepared to go to trial and argue your case before a jury.

-Factors That Affect a Settlement or Jury Award in West Palm Beach
+Factors That Affect a Settlement or Jury Award for a Front-End Accident in West Palm Beach

 You are probably wondering how much compensation you could receive in a settlement or jury award.
 That depends on many factors.
 Some factors can be calculated fairly easily, while others are hard to predict.